Involutive bordered Floer homology: Background

-There is a canonical identification between $\Gens(\AZ(\PMC))$ and the elements of $\Alg(\PMC)$ as follows \cite{Auroux10:Bordered, LOTHomPair}.
+There is a canonical identification between the set of generators $\Gens(\AZ(\PMC))$ and the strand diagram basis for $\Alg(\PMC)$ as follows \cite{Auroux10:Bordered, LOTHomPair}.
 Numbering the $\alpha$-arcs from the top and the $\beta$-arcs from the left, the number of points in $\alpha_s \cap \beta_t$ is two if $s=t$ and otherwise is equal to the number of chords in $\PMC$ starting at an endpoint of $\alpha_t$ and ending at an endpoint of $\alpha_s$.
 If the endpoints of $\beta_s$ are $(i,0)$ and $(j,0)$, the intersection point in $\alpha_s \cap \beta_s$ which lies on $e_D$ corresponds to the smeared horizontal strand $\{i,j\}$.
 Other intersection points correspond to upward-sloping chords as follows: if $z$ lies at coordinates $(x,4k+1-y)$, then $z$ corresponds to the strand $\rho_{x,y}$ in $\Alg(\PMC)$.
 Figure~\ref{fig:AZ} indicates the identifications between intersection points in $\AZ(\PMC)$ and chords in $\Alg(\PMC)$.
 An arbitrary element of $\Gens(\AZ(\PMC))$ is a set of such intersection points, and corresponds to a strand diagram in $\Alg(\PMC)$.

-Using the fact that $\AZ(\PMC)$ is nice, it is easy to see that the differential on $\CFAAa(\AZ(\PMC))$ corresponds exactly to the differential on $\Alg(\PMC)$.
+Using the fact that $\AZ(\PMC)$ is nice, it is easy to see that the differential on $\CFAAa(\AZ(\PMC))$ corresponds to the differential on $\Alg(\PMC)$.
 Furthermore, $m_2$ multiplications correspond to $k$-tuples of half-strips on the appropriate boundary \cite[Proposition 8.4]{LOTHomPair}.
 If we treat the $\alpha$ boundary as the right action and the $\beta$ boundary as the left action, we have

 whereas if we treat the $\alpha$ boundary as the left action and the $\beta$ boundary as the right action, we have

 In our computations in Section 4, we will use $\AZ(-\PMC)$ (for $\PMC$ the split pointed matched circle), and treat the $\alpha$-boundary as the left action and the $\beta$-boundary as the right action.
 Then,